 This course covers principles of microbiology and the impact these organisms have on man and on the environment.
-Topics include the various groups of microorganisms, their structure, physiology, genetics, pathogenicity, microbial infectious diseases. immunology, and selected practical applications.
+Topics include the various groups of microorganisms, their structure, physiology, genetics, microbial pathogenicity, infectious diseases, immunology, and selected practical applications.
 Upon completion, students should be able to demonstrate knowledge and skills including microscopy, aseptic technique, staining, culture methods, and identification of microorganisms.